benknoble/benknoble.github.io/_posts/2025-01-18-digital-control.md

     - [America's Cyber Defense Agency: "Recognize and Report Phishing"](https://www.cisa.gov/secure-our-world/recognize-and-report-phishing)
 - Be mindful.
 Ask yourself: why am I reading, watching, or consuming this?
 Who wrote or created it?
+    - Consider creating some [guidelines for Being Online](https://joeldueck.com/being-in-the-graph-mind.html) based on your desired outcomes

 ## Intermediate